VitoVan/v2excellent.js/README.md

 ### PRs welcome!

-And, if you wanna some features and you don't write JavaScript, [Submit new issue](https://github.com/VitoVan/v2excellent.js/issues/new)!
+Also, if you wanna some features and you don't write JavaScript, [Submit new issue](https://github.com/VitoVan/v2excellent.js/issues/new)!

 --